Fantastic Voyage (Coolio song)

 "Fantastic Voyage" is a song by American rapper Coolio, released in March 1994 by Tommy Boy Records as the third single from his debut album, It Takes a Thief (1994).
 The song was produced by Bryan "Wino" Dobbs and was later also featured on the 2001 compilation album Fantastic Voyage: The Greatest Hits.
 It heavily samples the 1980 song of the same name by Lakeside, and peaked at number 12 on the US Billboard Hot R&B Singles chart, number two on the Billboard Hot Rap Singles chart and number three on the Billboard Hot 100.
 It sold one million copies domestically and received a platinum certification from the Recording Industry Association of America (RIAA).
 The accompanying music video was directed by F. Gary Gray, featuring a cameo of B-Real of Cypress Hill.

 Content

 According to AllMusic's Jason Lymangrover, "With its infectious 'Slide, slide, slippity slide' chorus, it went unnoticed that his breakthrough single, 'Fantastic Voyage,' was actually a song about escapism."

-Here, as in the artist’s “Gangster's Paradise", Coolio laments the realities of urban black poverty.
+Here, as in the artist's "Gangsta's Paradise", Coolio laments the realities of urban black poverty.
 He writes "Tryin' to find a place... where my kids can play outside without livin' in fear of a drive by."